rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 Json file: mvs_config.json
 ##########################

 The structure of the Json file matches the one described by the :code:`csv_elements` folder.
-The Json format is intended for easier exchange: via http requests for online services such as EPA for example
+The Json format is intended for easier exchange: via http requests for online services such as EPA for example.

 Use of Json file is recommended for advanced users only.

 There can only be a single Json file in your input folder and it must be named :code:`mvs_config.json`.

-An example of a Json file structure is available from the `default scenario <https://github.com/rl-institut/blob/dev/tests/inputs/mvs_config.json>`__ of the MVS
+An example of a Json file structure is available from the `default scenario <https://github.com/rl-institut/blob/dev/tests/inputs/mvs_config.json>`__ of the MVS.

 .. _time_series_folder:

 Time series: time_series folder
 ###############################
-Some parameters value in the CSV/Json files are filenames.
+In the CSV and Json files, the value of the parameter :ref:`filename-label` are filenames.
 Those filenames correspond to files which must be present in the folder :code:`time_series` in your input folder, formatted as CSV.
 As an example, if one asset listed in :ref:`energy production <production>` has :code:`generation_pv.csv` as value for the :ref:`file_name <filename-label>`.
 The file :code:`generation_pv.csv` containing a value of the pv generation for each timestep of the simulation should be present in the :code:`time_series` folder.

 .. note::
-    The time series describing a non-dispatchable demand or when a time series defines an otherwise scalar value of a parameter (eg. energy price), the time series can have any absolute values.
+    When a time series describes a non-dispatchable demand or an otherwise scalar value of a parameter (eg. energy price), the values of the time series can have any positive value.

 .. note::
     For non-dispatchable sources, eg. the generation of a PV plant, you need to provide a specific time series (unit: kWh/kWp, etc.).
-For the latter, make sure that its values are between zero and one ([0, 1]).
+For the latter, make sure that its values are between zero and one (:code:`[0, 1]`).

 Defining an energy system
 -------------------------